![]() |

 Lalique Cire Perdue Exhibitions |

 1902 saw probably Lalique's first, and surely among the most significant of Lalique's architectural achievements.
-His unique design contributions to his own townhouse at 40, Cours la Reine in Paris (this is now renamed Cour d'Albert).
-Lalique did not design the house, but many of the unique and creative design enhancements were created by Lalique, including the famous glass panel Lalique doors, the design of which, showing pinecones and pine branch, continues into the walls around the doors.
+His unique design contributions to his own townhouse at 40, Cours la Reine in Paris (this is now renamed Cours d'Albert 1er).
+Lalique did not design the house, but many of the unique and creative design enhancements were created by Lalique, including the famous Lalique glass panel doors, the design of which, showing pinecones and pine branch, continues into the walls around the doors.
+This townhouse also was used as a showroom and workshop.

 Lalique Sales |